Challenge .

 Solution .

-This project refurbishes existing and installs new freshwater boreholes in areas that currently don’t have access to clean water.
-The boreholes provide communities with easy access to potable water, for cooking and for use in farming.
+The SCIF safe water project refurbishes existing and installs new freshwater boreholes in areas that currently don’t have access to clean water.
+The boreholes provide communities with easy access to potable water, for drinking, cooking and for use in farming.
 Where possible boreholes have also been developed into production wells, distributing water to several villages.
 Family members, especially women and children no longer need to walk to distant water sources and spend time collecting wood to boil water before consumption, freeing up time for study and other activities and reducing the risk of waterborne diseases.

 Impact .

 Refurbishing and installing boreholes ensures easy access to clean and safe water for families.
-This will also mean sufficient and free water will be available for irrigation of agricultural land and for tending to the needs of animals, contributing to the development of the local subsistence economy.
-The project will have positive impacts on people’s health and wellbeing by reducing the adverse health effects associated with unsafe water usage.
-Women especially will be able to benefit from the reduce amount of wood needed for boiling water, reducing the amount of time they need to spend on collecting it.
-This also means children and girls in particular will also have time to attend school.
+This also means sufficient and free water is available for irrigation of agricultural land and for tending to the needs of animals, contributing to the development of the local subsistence economy.
+The project has positive impacts on people’s health and wellbeing by reducing the adverse health effects associated with unsafe water usage.
+Households spend less time and money on collecting and buying firewood to boil water.
+This time and money is invested into income-generating activities, including starting and expanding small businesses and agricultural activities.
+Children no longer need to walk to remote unclean water sources, but can attend school.

-This will lead to a reduction in greenhouse gas emissions from the burning of wood for purifying drinking water – as such installing and maintaining boreholes will result in significant carbon being avoided thereby generating carbon credits.
-All installed boreholes will be accompanied by community hygiene education programmes implemented by experienced partners in Uganda.
+This has led to a reduction in greenhouse gas emissions from the burning of wood for purifying drinking water – as such installing and maintaining boreholes reduces the amount of carbon being emitted, thereby generating carbon credits.
+All installed boreholes are accompanied by community-led water, sanitation and hygiene education programmes implemented by our partners WaterAid Uganda.